jlibovicky/jlibovicky.github.io/_posts/2016-11-29-What-is-NMT-capable-of.md

 ![Neural translation animation](/assets/nmt.gif)

-While thinking about the neural systems, we can get rid of the notion of linguistic equivalence and compositionality entirely.
+While thinking about the neural systems, we can get rid of the notion of word equivalence entirely.
 The message of the input sentences is encoded into a numerical representation which is then used to generate a sentence in target language.

 In the previous section, I said that the meaning arises from not only the sentence itself, but also the context in which it is received.
 A neural model